oSoc19/engie-dataoverload-backend/README.md

 This will start the API using nodemon.
 Using nodemon your process will automatically restart when your code changes.

-The API will start at http://localhost:9000/
+The API will start at http://localhost:9000/.

-If you want to use docker for your PostgreSQL database, follow the instructions in the README.md in the docker folder.
+If you want to use docker for your PostgreSQL database, follow the instructions in the [README](https://github.com/oSoc19/engie-dataoverload-backend/blob/master/docker/README.md) of the `docker/` folder.

 ## Routes